The industrial environment, which is particularly harsh, is one of the biggest challenges when it comes to anti-corrosion protection.

 At Decoman, process optimisation and continuous improvement to equipment mean that we are at the cutting edge of treatment and protection of industrial surfaces following current UNE standards.

-Industrial paint protects the various surfaces from the aggressive environments they are subject to and gives a much better aesthetic appearance, increasing its added value.
+Industrial paint and surface treatment protects the various surfaces from the aggressive environments they are subject to and gives a much better aesthetic appearance, increasing its added value.

 This is an electrochemical process where the steel turns into iron oxide due to the inexorable advance of damp and oxygen.